Belgrade Beer Fest

 Opportunities

-• Attendees can get a pass before the festival that will allow them, depends on the pass, free beer or more.
+• Attendees can get a pass before the festival that will allow them, depending on the pass, free beer or more.

-• Users can follow the live line-up and know who is playing, on what stage in every moment.
+• Users can follow the live line-up and know who is playing, on what stage, at every moment.

-• Users can watch festival live in real time.
+• Users can watch the festival live in real time.

 Moscow Method